Grenada Citizenship by Investment

 Recent Changes

-NTF donation amount for single applicant revised upward to USD 235,000 from prior USD 150,000, aligning Grenada with broader Caribbean CBI pricing increases.
+NTF donation amount for a single applicant revised upward to USD 235,000, bringing Grenada into line with the broader Caribbean CBI pricing adjustments of 2022-2023.
+The family-of-four rate was simultaneously updated to USD 270,000.

-source →Grenada suspended processing of applications from Russian and Belarusian nationals following international sanctions pressure, consistent with other CARICOM CBI jurisdictions.
+source →Grenada suspended processing of applications from Russian and Belarusian nationals in response to international sanctions pressure, consistent with the position taken by other CARICOM CBI jurisdictions at that time.
+Status subject to ongoing policy review.

 source →